tomrains/miscProjects/projects/vanishing-chess/README.md

 when a piece is CAPTURED, it should lose all the classes that were there with it, and gain all the classes of the...
 ... "conquering" piece NICE!

+so i think one way to do this is ... find way to see if the move is a capture move. if so, turn on marker variable. if move fails, turn marker variable back off if move is successful, somehow turn off the irrelevant classes of the existing piece
+    could use something like ... if whites move, and was capture, and square has blackPiece class, toggle that class (or remove?) and then turn off the marker variable capture again

 why are some of the getElementsByClassName objects so buggy, like filled with undefineds? likely root of our problems. second, i have a bug where it thinks black is in check even when it taint. does that one not have changes its twinf unction does?